CarlColijn/Jazillionth/README.md

 ### Extension #5 - test an interactive page which stores it's result

 The main page now lets the user enter the sum himself.
-So automatically running the tests when the page-under-test is ready is not an option anymore, because at that point the user hasn't had a chance to interact with the page yet.
-We therefore start the tests ourselves with a button press too.
+So automatically running the tests when the page under test is ready is not an option anymore, because at that point the user hasn't had a chance to interact with the page yet.
+We therefore start the tests ourselves with a button press.
 Plus, the main page now stores the result in `localStorage` too; we need to test if that goes well as well.
 The basic example can be changed this way:

 File `main.html`: change `<body></body>` into: